thomasvjoseph/terraform-aws-s3_cloudfront/README.md

-Here’s a README.md file that describes your Terraform AWS S3 and CloudFront module, including an explanation of the purpose, usage instructions, inputs, outputs, and an example of how to use the module:

 # Terraform AWS S3 & CloudFront Infrastructure Module

 This Terraform module provisions an AWS infrastructure for deploying a static website using Amazon S3 as the origin and CloudFront as the content delivery network (CDN).
 It includes automatic creation of an S3 bucket, a CloudFront distribution, and associated policies for secure access.